AshKnight99/Image-fusion/README.md

-# merge_rgb_and_thermal_images
-A simple tutorial on merging parallel rgb and thermal images
+# Fuison of thermal and visble images (basic without filters)